Forestbrook/Forestbrook.github.io/docs/blazor/create-project.md

 _Last update: January 23, 2020_

-## Create a new Blazor WebAssembly project with an ASP.NET Core Api
+## Create Blazor WebAssembly project with an ASP.NET Core Api

 You can host a Blazor WebAssembly App as a static website, e.g. in [Azure Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website){:target="_blank"}, but because we use an ASP.NET Core Api, I prefer to use the Api project for hosting.
 Mind that this is **NOT** the same as a Blazor Server App!